 The “keys are too small” and don’t feel right.
 After using it an entire week, the writer experienced “occasional crashes.”
 And horror of horrors, “A discreet message sometimes flashes when the system boots up, warning of some sort of data-check error.”

 The fact that XO has generated competition from other computer manufacturers who have suddenly woken up to the low cost laptop market is listed as a problem.
 And even stranger, the “hubris” of OLPC developers is mentioned.
-I guess OLPC developers aren’t supposed to be proud of their innovations or defend their decisions.
+I guess OLPC developers aren’t supposed to be proud of their innovation or defend their decisions.
 What silliness.